 Examples of Successful Partner Marketing

-Wondering what successful examples are out there when it comes to partner marketing?
-Well check these out to get some inspiration…
+Wondering what successful other examples are out there when it comes to partner marketing?
+Well check these well-known partnerships to get some inspiration…

 BMW and Louis Vuitton